 FTE dollars, grants and interest associated with the current fiscal period are all considered to be susceptible to accrual and have been recognized as revenues of the current fiscal period.
-All other revenue items are considered to be measurable and available only when cash is received by the School.
+All other revenues items are considered to be measurable and available only when cash is received by the School.

-d.
 Assets, Liabilities and Net Position

-1. Cash and Cash Equivalents
+Cash and Cash Equivalents

 The School considers all highly liquid investments with a maturity of three months or less when purchased to be cash and cash equivalents.
-The School has no cash equivalents at June 30, 2014 and 2013.
+The School has no cash equivalents at June 30, 2015 and 2014.